yukarpenko/run-vhlle-smash/README.md

 - `tau0` - starting time (cannot be zero) [fm]
 - `tauMax` - force stop of hydro [fm]
 - `dtau` - timestep [fm]
-- `frictionModel` - `1` for Ivanov's friction, `2` for parametrized friction which we used during the development of the code
-- `formationTime` - formation time [fm], if non-zero, the code run much longer
-- `xi_fa`, `xi_q`, `xi_h` - scales the friction force between fireball and projectile/target, projectile and target in quark phase, and projectile and target in hadron phase, respectively

 Recommended size of the hydrodynamic grid is 121x121x161, however, for development or running on laptop you may use 61x61x81 (and `dtau=0.1`).
 With this setting the code runs much faster and uses less memory.